 Two new additional NGIs were rolled to production: NGI_IE in June 2011 and NGI_UK in November 2011.
 Both operations centres were created in order to proceed with the decommissioning of an EGEE legacy operations centre providing operational services in both countries (UKI).
 In November 2011 and additional EGEE legacy operations centre (DECH) was decommissioned.

-Finally, in November 2011 the operations of Austrian sites were handed off by NGI_NDGF to NGI_IT.
+Finally, in November 2011 the operations of Austrian sites were handed over by NGI_NDGF to NGI_IT.
 Two new Resource infrastructure Provider MoUs were agreed in PY2, and these will result in the certification of two new operations centres (NGI_UA and NGI_ZA) which are expected to be certified in PY3.
 The transition of EGEE legacy ROCs to NGIs was completed in PY2.

 Table 3.
 List of EGI federated Operations Centres